-We are currently accepting submissions for un Magazine 14.2, co-edited by Rosie Isaac and Elena Gomez, to be published November 2020.
+We are currently accepting submissions for un Magazine 15.1, edited by Snack Syndicate (Andrew Brooks and Astrid Lorange), to be published May 2021.

 un Projects also publishes quick turnaround independent art reviews from near and far on un Extended.
 Writers, artists, curators and galleries, get in touch if you’d like to contribute or let us know about your upcoming exhibitions and projects for review.

 un Magazine publishes essays, interviews, artworks, creative commentary, audio and video works and everything in between.
 We are open to experimental approaches within printed and online formats, with a focus on independent art practice and ARIs.
 We pay all contributors, with fees ranging from $150 to $450 per piece.

 un Magazine hopes to publish a diverse range of voices.
 We always encourage submissions from writers and artists who identify as Aboriginal and Torres Strait Islander, as queer and/or trans, as having a disability, people of colour, and people of all genders.

 Questions: Email un Projects General Manager Sarah Gory.

 un Magazine values its role in providing editorial support and mentorship to new and emerging writers and editors.
 We offer one-to-one mentorship for a small number of contributors.
 The Mentorship Program offers the benefit of working with a member of the Editorial Advisory Committee in the drafting and development of your writing for publication.